-Graeme surveyed mostly on the grassland areas to discover what invertebrate species are present at the site.
+Graeme surveyed mostly on the grassland areas of our Local Nature Reserve to discover what invertebrate species are present at the site.
 He used various methods, including a vacuum, a sweep net and beating tray, to discover what is crawling, climbing and flying at the site.
 This will enable future generations of naturalists and ecologists to study changes to the invertebrate fauna and will, I'm sure, enhance our knowledge of the importance of the semi-natural grasslands in our stewardship.

 One thing is immediately obvious from this baseline survey – the relatively high proportion of species currently regarded to be of national conservation concern.
 When viewing the data, please be aware that the number 1 indicates presence at the site – it is NOT a count of specimens collected!

 I have, where possible, added the English (vernacular) names to aid those who are not used to using the scientific names of species.

 The survey's conclusions and management recommendations for the site begin on page 23.